-3.1 The governing body
+3.1 The local governing board

 The governing board has ultimate responsibility to make arrangements to support pupils with medical conditions.
 The governing board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.